Concentration in Medical Technology

 jkell@radford.edu

-The Medical Technology Academic Progress sheet, 2010-2011, a checklist with the course requirements for a concentration in Medical Technology, can be found at the CSAT Advising page for the major in Biology.
+The Medical Technology Academic Progress sheet, 2012-2013, provides a checklist with the course requirements for a concentration in Medical Technology.

 Radford University is affiliated with the following hospitals with clinical programs in Medical Technology or CLS.
 (Complete contact information and links are below.)